cinsk/jekyll-org/README.md

 just below version of org-mode version 8.0.3 in my system.
 (I forgot the actual version of org-mode at that time)

+Commit `f191c5c` was the first version against jekyll 1.0.3 and org-mode 8.0.5